dailybruin/the-stack/_posts/2015-03-03-welcome-to-the-stack.md

 ---
 title:  Welcome to The Stack
-teaser: The Stack is Daily Bruin’s data journalism and newsroom tech blog
+teaser: The Stack is Daily Bruin’s data journalism and newsroom tech blog.
 authors:
     - neil_bedi
 key_takeaways: